 If you are 30 years old or older, you can no longer benefit from the cheaper student tariff offered by the statutory health insurance companies.
 Depending on what type of insurance you had before, you will have the option of voluntarily registering for health insurance and paying a higher, income dependent tariff.

 A further option would be to register for private health insurance.
 Information on this will be provided if necessary from the International Relations Office.

 Please consider the following points when choosing private health insurance:

 - Below 30 years of age: you will still need an exemption from the obligatory statutory health insurance which can be obtained from any statutory health insurance company.

 - Once you have chosen private health insurance, you cannot switch back to statutory health insurance.

-- Private health insurance for students does not necessarily give you full coverage.
-Therefore read the contract terms and conditions very carefully.
+- Private health insurance for students does not necessarily give you full coverage and will not cover any costs for pre-existing medical conditions.
+Therefore read the contract terms and conditions very carefully